Taliban 'in talks with Afghanistan'

 Taliban officials 'in talks with Afghan government', US says

-The Taliban have held secret meetings with Afghan officials to discuss a ceasefire, according to the US military.
+The Taliban have held secret meetings with Afghan officials to discuss a ceasefire, the US military says.

-The US commander in Afghanistan, General John Nicholson, said the talks also involved foreign governments and international organisations.
+The US commander in Afghanistan, Gen John Nicholson, said the talks also involved foreign governments and international organisations.

-Afghan President Ashraf Ghani proposed negotiations in February, an offer the Taliban did not respond to at the time.
+The Taliban have generally refused to negotiate with the Afghan government, insisting instead on discussions with the US.

-Since then violence has continued with mounting casualties on both sides.
+In recent months, violence has continued with mounting casualties on both sides.

 On Wednesday, the militants launched an attack on the interior ministry in Kabul, demonstrating their ability to carry out strikes in the capital.

-The insurgents also claimed responsibility for another attack on a police station, in the capital of Logar province.
+The insurgents also said they carried out another attack on a police station, in the capital of Logar province.

 The US, meanwhile, confirmed strikes against the insurgents in Helmand province with "more than 50 casualties".

-Comparing the situation to Colombia - where a 50-year civil war led to a peace treaty - General Nicholson said violence and progress could coexist.
+Speaking on Thursday, Gen Nicholson said violence and progress could coexist, and compared the situation to Colombia - where a 50-year civil war led to a peace treaty.

 He would not identify the figures involved in the negotiations, except to say that they included mid- and senior-level Taliban officials.